sasiqwerty/Mind/Session 30 PSM 1.md

 |CyberArk PSM codec|For viewing high compression session recordings with an external player (for example, Windows Media Player).
 The PSMCodec.exe is included in the PSM installation package and is required to enable users to view PSM recordings with a regular media player (not PSM Direct Playback).|
 |JRE (Java Runtime Environment)|JRE 1.4, or later (for SSH transparent connections)|

+### RDS CAL License

+Client Access License
+1. Install the Remote Desktop Licensing through the server manager
+2. Open RD Licensing manager
+Device CALs : Device CALs are for every device accessing the server, suitable for shared devices across work shifts.
+User CALs : User CALs are for every user accessing services on the server, ideal for employees using multiple or unknown devices.

 ### Notes

 - Due to RDS licensing enforcement in Windows 2019, a per-user license is no longer supported for local users.
 We recommend using a per-device RDS license.